Jasiel-Stark8/MoryaAI/Developers_Notes.md

 ## Project Overview

 MoryaAI is an AI-powered content creation tool designed to streamline the writing process, enhance content quality, and maximize audience engagement. \
-A one-click generate adn post AI Application! \
+A one-click generate and post AI Application! \
 The application uses Vue.js/PrimeVue for the frontend and Flask for the backend.

 ## Core Features